solita/mnt-teet/app/backend/README.md

 - Set `AWS_PROFILE` to your TEET profile
 - Download [datomic-socks-proxy script](https://docs.datomic.com/cloud/files/datomic-socks-proxy)
-  and add it to your path.
+  and add it to your path or invoke it by absolute path.
 - Run `datomic-socks-proxy teet-dev-datomic`
 - Add the contents of  [TEET-42](https://jira.mkm.ee/browse/TEET-42) to `../teet-local/config.edn` relative to the TEET project root.